fwahh/diabetes_prediction/README.md

 ## Problem Description

 ## Folder structure overview
-The folder contains the following:
+This repository contains the following:
 * data folder which holds relevant data set
 * models folder which holds the following:
   * dictVectorizer